March 5, 2009. Written by Paula Jones

 The registrar conducting your service, (called a ‘celebrant), can help you plan and write your vows and offer guidance on including poems, music or readings.
 For further inspiration, take a look at our guide to civil ceremony readings and wedding vows.

-The bride and groom declare there is no lawful impediment to their marriage and sign the register before two witnesses.If you weren’t married in a church, finding an official...read more
+The bride and groom declare there is no lawful impediment to their marriage and sign the register before two witnesses.Writing your own vows can make your wedding ceremony even...read more